bswinnerton/babblings-php/readme.md

 ### Installation ###

 babblings runs on a preconfigured [CodeIgniter] stack.
-The only requirements are a working PHP & database.
+The only requirements are a working PHP & database instance.

 Various parameters are required to get a working environment.
 Be sure to define the following parameters: